LesFerch/WinSetView/README.md

 **Folder path**: Full path to the folder.
 Example: C:\Movies\Ghibli\
 **Folder**: Folder name followed by preceding path.
 Example: Ghibli (C:\Movies)\
 **Path**: Full path to the file.
 Example: C:\Movies\Ghibli\Ponyo.mkv

+In WinSetView 1.5 and above, these path columns will only appear in search results.
+Please note that the path column will not appear when you search the Downloads folder because the Downloads folder type does not have an associated search results folder type.

 ## Name and Path Column Widths
 The first number sets the width of the name column (first column) in Details view.
 The second number Sets the width of any path columns enabled in Details view.\